Anas-Bdev/Namaa-Backend/README.md

 - 🌦️ Weather Insights
 - 🤖 AI-Powered Agricultural Assistant

-This isn't just a simple CRUD app — I built it with real backend engineering practices in mind, like Clean Architecture, CQRS, centralized error handling, caching, and validation pipelines, so the system stays organized and easy to extend as it grows.
+Rather than being a simple CRUD application, Namaa was designed using real backend engineering practices, including Clean Architecture, CQRS, centralized error handling, caching, and validation pipelines to keep the system maintainable and extensible.

 ---